Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Objectives

-Except for graph pooling, other works focus on direct graph representation learning methods.
-Pan et al.\cite{Pan2018Adversarially} propose an adversarial graph embedding framework that encodes a graph into a compact representation.
-Based on the variational auto-encoders.
-Zhiwei et al.\cite{Guo2021Graph} propose graph embedding-based the intelligent industrial decision for complex STP.
+Beyond graph pooling, additional research delves into direct graph representation learning methods.
+For instance, Pan et al. \cite{Pan2018Adversarially} present an adversarial graph embedding framework adept at encoding a graph into a compact representation.

-Graph embedding could be applied to several tasks based on graphs, such as graph generation\cite{Li2018Factorizable,Yang2018Graph}, community detection\cite{Newman2004Detecting}, influence maximization\cite{Zhan2015Influence}, and graph classification\cite{Pan2017Task,Zhang2018End}.
-Mousavi et al.\cite{Mousavi2017Hierarchical} seek to form a graph pyramid based on a selected graph summarization algorithm that can provide the required information for classification.
-Peng et al. \cite{Peng2020Graph} measure the correlation between input graphs and high-level hidden representations.